pflanze/functional-perl/htmlgen/README.md

 Htmlgen needs `Function::Parameters`, `Sub::Call::Tail`,
 `LWP::UserAgent`, `LWP::Protocol::https`, and `Text::Markdown` (and
-`URI` which is probably depended on by LWP anyway, and `File::Spec`, which might be in the core.)
+`URI` which is probably depended on by LWP anyway.)

 If you don't want to (or can't) install `Sub::Call::Tail`, you can instead rely on the bundled tail expansion hack by running the second